Key Highlights

 The Basic Functionality of Passive Radiators

-The basic functionality of a passive radiator lies in its ability to harness the air pressure created by the smaller speaker cones to simulate the effect of a larger and more powerful woofer.
+A passive radiator uses the air pressure created by smaller speaker cones, allowing it to act like a larger and more powerful woofer.

-When the active speakers generate sound, the air pressure inside the speaker unit is sealed, forcing the vibration to move through the delicate diaphragm inside the passive radiator.
-This design ensures that the air pressure can only escape through the passive radiator, effectively simulating the effect of a powerful woofer.
+When the active speakers produce sound, they build up air pressure inside their sealed unit.
+This pressure sends vibrations through a soft diaphragm in the passive radiator.
+This design helps make sure that the air pressure only comes out through the passive radiator.
+It is effective in imitating the powerful impact of a woofer.

 How Passive Radiators Complement Speaker Systems